 Moving forward there are different types of Laptop Coolers that you can choose from.
 Some types are widely used and others are less common.
 If you want to keep your laptop with grace and increase its life too then a laptop with a chill mat is a perfect combination.

 1. Active Coolers

 The cooling pads have been classified into different types, however, the purpose of every cooler is to cool down the laptop.
-Active coolers are the most widely used form of cooling pad since a long time.
+Active coolers are the most widely used form of cooling pad for a long time.
 These type of pads usually have small fans that provide increased airflow to the system.
 The number of fans is not fixed, however, most of the cooling pads have 1 – 6 fans.

 When talking about the power supply, most of the pads take power through USB port of the laptop.
-On the other side some coolers come with a dedicated adapter to provide the power supply.
+On the other side, some coolers come with a dedicated adapter to provide the power supply.
 There are some pads that come with a regulator to increase or decrease the speed of fans as required.
 It’s good that you don’t have to bother to give power supply to those coolers that come with an option to take power from a laptop’s USB port but some gadgets pull more power than the capacity of a USB port, consequently, damaging the USB port.

 To address the issue of power take a precautionary measure and don’t judge the gadget just at looking the image of what is inside.
-But, before buying you should bother to read the details on package and match the power required by it with the power that a USB port can provide easily.
+But, before buying you should bother to read the details on the package and match the power required by it with the power that a USB port can provide easily.

 2. Passive Coolers